Mountain-Care-Rx/MCPextension/src/modules/chat/ChatStructure.md

 - Common colors and styling utilities are provided by `StylesHelper.js`
 - Each component is responsible for its own styling

+## Admin Panel Tab Switching Fix

+The issue with tab switching not working in the admin panel has been fixed:

+1. **Root Cause**:
+   - The issue was in the `AdminViewRenderer.js` file, which was creating its own custom implementation of the admin panel UI instead of using the proper `AdminPanel.js` component.
+   - This custom implementation had static tabs with no click handlers, so clicking on tabs did nothing.

+2. **Solution**:
+   - Updated `AdminViewRenderer.js` to instantiate the real `AdminPanel` component instead of creating a mock UI
+   - Fixed tab highlighting in `AdminPanelHeader.js` by adding an `updateActiveTab` method that correctly updates tab styling
+   - Modified `AdminPanel.js` to ensure tab state stays synchronized
+   - Removed the unnecessary black header section in `AdminPanelHeader.js` for a cleaner UI

+3. **Key Changes**:
+   - The admin panel now properly uses the component hierarchy as designed
+   - Tab switching works correctly with proper visual indications
+   - The UI is cleaner with the removal of the unnecessary header

 ## Benefits of the Modular Structure

 - **Separation of Concerns**: Each renderer is responsible for only one aspect of the UI